 Neuroscience is a new, exciting, and rapidly expanding scientific discipline that aims to understand how physical processes in our brains underlie complex functions such as movement, sensation, memory, emotion, consciousness and thought.
 Faculty and students in Neuroscience are particularly interested in how diseases that affect the brain lead to mental health problems, with the focus of our research including depression, Parkinson’s disease, obesity, Alzheimer’s disease and concussion.
 Our research, like our academic programs, integrates information from many disciplines including medicine, molecular biology, psychology, immunology, genetics, chemistry and epidemiology.

 Neuroscience and Mental Health is Canada’s first undergraduate degree program to be run by a Neuroscience Department.
 The program offers flexibility of course selection for students, including opportunities for students to pursue a wide range of minors.

 Neuroscience and Mental Health can be taken as an Honours, Major or Minor program.
-Neuroscience and Biology (Combined Honours) is also available for students wanting more emphasis on advanced biology courses.
+Our BSc in Neuroscience and Biology (Combined Honours) program is also available for students wanting more emphasis on advanced biology and laboratory-based courses.